SUI-Components/sui-web-performance-tools/README.md

 ## sui-web-performance-metrics

-Library for extracing performance metrics.
+Library for extracing performance metrics of websites.
+Among all the metrics you can find first paint, load time, Google PageSpeed Score, number of requests, requests time, transfer size and more.

-This library exports a set of types in order to be used for creating the object you need pass to the method with the checks you want to perform.
+The library exports a set of types in order to be used for creating the object you need pass to the method with the checks you want to perform.

 ### How to use